 Hong Kong Island: Cat Street (Antiques), Li Yuen Street (Fashion), Tai Yuen Street (Toys), Gough Street, Dried Seafood Street and Tonic Food Street, Ko Shing Street

 Hop on this antique sailing junk as the guide and the crews take you on this traditional junk boat ride to enjoy the magnificent view of Victoria Harbour and picture yourself back 150 years ago.
-The guide will share some history of Hong Kong while passing through the place of interests.
+Luckily for me, I was the only passenger on board.
+So, my guide personally shared some history of Hong Kong while passing through the place of interests around the harbor.

 Getting There: You can board the boat in Pier No 3, Tsim Sha Tsui, Kowloon or Pier No 9, Central, Hong Kong Island and tickets can be purchased while boarding.